Toeroeoe/model_trends/README.md

+## Changes (need to update README):
+- new parameters for script including function arguments
+- plot script included.

 # Calculate model trends on HPC
 This was developed to calculate Mann-Kendall trend statistics on a per-pixel basis over any domain.